buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcProjectionElementTypeEnum.md

 This enumeration defines the basic types of projection elements.

-> NOTE&nbsp; Currently no predefined are defined.
+> NOTE  Currently no predefined are defined.

-> HISTORY&nbsp; New enumeration in IFC4.
+> HISTORY  New enumeration in IFC4.

 ## Items